Product Pricing About Careers Blog Alpha Talk to us ⬇ Download Alpha Build

 Finally, an honest answer to "is the team getting better?"

 An anonymised, aggregated dashboard of skill coverage across your engineering organisation.
 Concept retention curves.
-Bus‐factor warnings on knowledge held by ≤ 2 engineers.
+Bus-factor warnings on knowledge held by 2 or fewer engineers.
 The artefact that closes the budget conversation.

 142